timwillemse80-blip/Filament-Manager-2.1/README.md

   user_agent text
 );
 alter table public.feedback enable row level security;
+drop policy if exists "Everyone can send feedback" on public.feedback;
-create policy "Everyone can insert feedback" on public.feedback for insert with check (true);
+create policy "Everyone can send feedback" on public.feedback for insert with check (true);
+drop policy if exists "Admins can view feedback" on public.feedback;
+create policy "Admins can view feedback" on public.feedback for select using (true);
+drop policy if exists "Admins can update feedback" on public.feedback;
+create policy "Admins can update feedback" on public.feedback for update using (true);
+drop policy if exists "Admins can delete feedback" on public.feedback;
-create policy "Admins can manage feedback" on public.feedback for all using ( auth.jwt() ->> 'email' = 'timwillemse@hotmail.com'
+create policy "Admins can delete feedback" on public.feedback for delete using (true);
-);

 create table if not exists public.deletion_requests ( id uuid default gen_random_uuid() primary key,